+Allan Malz, Financial Risk Management: Models, History, and Institutions (Hoboken, NJ: John Wiley & Sons, 2011).
 Chapter 8.
-Portfolio Credit Risk (Sections 8.1, 8.2, 8.3 only) [CR-7]
+Portfolio Credit Risk (Sections 8.1, 8.2, 8.3 only) [CR-11]

-- Define and calculate default correlation for credit portfolios. - Identify drawbacks in using the correlation-based credit portfolio framework. - Assess the impact of correlation on a credit portfolio and its Credit VaR. - Describe the use of a single factor model to measure portfolio credit risk, including the impact of correlation. - Define and calculate Credit VaR. - Describe how Credit VaR can be calculated using a simulation of joint defaults. - Assess the effect of granularity on Credit VaR.
+- Define and calculate default correlation for credit portfolios. - Identify drawbacks in using the correlation-based credit portfolio framework. - Assess the impact of correlation on a credit portfolio and its Credit VaR. - Describe the use of a single factor model to measure portfolio credit risk, including the impact of correlation. - Define beta and calculate the asset return correlation of any pair of firms using the single factor model. - Using the single factor model, estimate the probability of a joint default of any pair of credits and the default correlation between any pair of credits. - Describe how Credit VaR can be calculated using a simulation of joint defaults. - Assess the effect of granularity on Credit VaR.

 Chapter 9.
-Structured Credit Risk [CR-8]
+Structured Credit Risk [CR-22]

-- Describe common types of structured products. - Describe tranching and the distribution of credit losses in a securitization. - Describe a waterfall structure in a securitization. - Identify the key participants in the securitization process and describe conflicts of interest that can arise in the process. - Compute and evaluate one or two iterations of interim cashflows in a three-tiered securitization structure.

-- Describe the treatment of excess spread in a securitization structure and estimate the value of the overcollateralization account at the end of each year. - Describe a simulation approach to calculating credit losses for different tranches in a securitization. - Explain how the default probabilities and default correlations affect the credit risk in a securitization. - Explain how default sensitivities for tranches are measured. - Describe risk factors that impact structured products. - Define implied correlation and describe how it can be measured. - Identify the motivations for using structured credit products.
+- Describe common types of structured products. - Describe tranching and the distribution of credit losses in a securitization. - Describe a waterfall structure in a securitization. - Identify the key participants in the securitization process and describe conflicts of interest that can arise in the process. - Compute and evaluate one or two iterations of interim cashflows in a three-tiered securitization structure. - Describe the treatment of excess spread in a securitization structure and estimate the value of the overcollateralization account at the end of each year. - Explain the tests on the excess spread that a custodian must go through at the end of each year to determine the cash flow to the overcollateralization account and to the equity noteholders. - Describe a simulation approach to calculating credit losses for different tranches in a securitization. - Explain how the default probabilities and default correlations affect the credit risk in a securitization. - Explain how default sensitivities for tranches are measured. - Describe risk factors that impact structured products. - Define implied correlation and describe how it can be measured. - Identify the motivations for using structured credit products.